ashoni/FindingVehicles/README.md

     <img src="explain7.png" width="500" alt="simulator" />
 </p>

-In the code, the pipeline can be found here:.
+In the code, the pipeline can be found in In[30].

 Since the windows search are has strict limitations, it gives almost 0 false positives.